Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 ### **Frameworks/Libraries/Programs**
 - [Google Fonts:](https://fonts.google.com/) Making the web more beautiful.
 - [Font Awesome:](https://fontawesome.com/) to add icons to the website.
-- [jQuery:](https://jquery.com/) used for interactive functionality.
 - [Git](https://git-scm.com/) Git was used for version control.
 - [GitHub:](https://github.com/) used to store the projects code.
 - [gitpod.io](https://gitpod.io/) gitpod Was used for codding.
 - [VS Code](https://code.visualstudio.com/) gitpod Was used for codding.
-- [Balsamiq:](https://balsamiq.com/) was used to create the wireframes.

 # [&#8686;](#Top)
 ## ***Deployment***